toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > And now, as our Savior Christ has taught us, we are bold to say,

 **Officiant and People:**
-> Our Father in heaven,
+> Our Father, who art in heaven,
-> **hallowed be your Name,
+> **hallowed be thy Name,
-> your kingdom come,
+> 	thy kingdom come,
-> your will be done,
+> 	thy will be done,
-> on earth as in heaven.
+> 		on earth as it is in heaven.
-> Give us today our daily bread.
+> Give us this day our daily bread.
-> Forgive us our sins
+> And forgive us our trespasses,
-> as we forgive those
-> 	who sin against us.
+> 	as we forgive those who trespass against us.
-> Save us from the time of trial,
+> And lead us not into temptation,
-> and deliver us from evil.
+> 	but deliver us from evil.
-> For the kingdom, the power,
+> For thine is the kingdom, and the power, and the glory,
-> and the glory are yours,
-> now and for ever.
-Amen**
+> 	for ever and ever.
+Amen.**

 ### Confession and Absolution